Diseases & Conditions

 Although doctors can often diagnose hemangiomas based on medical history and physical examination alone, imaging tests can be helpful.

-X-rays and computed tomography (CT) scans.
+X-rays and computerized tomography (CT) scans.
 Although these tests create better pictures of dense structures like bone, plain x-rays and CT scans may show a cavernous hemangioma if it has calcifications.
 These calcifications are called phleboliths.

 Angiogram.
 In this test, dye is injected into the surrounding blood stream making the hemangioma show up in an x-ray image.